 2.2 Generally, the policy covers only information provided to us.
 If you give personal information to other people, such as payment providers or other websites, please check their privacy policies.

-3.1 It may well do and so you should check it whenever you visit our website.
-We will assume you agree to the revised policy if you use the website after the effective date shown at the top of the policy.
+3.1 Yes.
+Please check whenever you visit our website.
+We will assume you agree to the new version of the policy if you use the site after its effective date.

-4.2 We may receive and store certain information automatically when you interact with us.
-Examples include the internet protocol (IP) address used to connect your computer to the internet, connection information such as browser type and version, information about your mobile or other device including device-type and device identifier, operating system and platform, a unique reference number linked to the data you enter on our system, login details, clickstream data, details of your activity on our website with date / time stamps including the pages you visited, searches you made.
+5.2 Automated information such as the internet protocol (IP) address used to connect your device to the internet, connection information such as browser type and version, information about your device including device-type and device identifier, operating system and platform, mobile network data, a unique reference number linked to the data you enter on our system, login details, clickstream data, details of your activity with date / time stamps including pages you visited and your searches / transactions.

-a) Session cookies: We use session cookies to enable the website to keep track of your movement from page to page and store your selections so you do not get asked repeatedly for the same information.
-These cookies allow you to proceed through many pages of the website quickly and easily without having to authenticate or reprocess each new area you visit.
+a) Session cookies: These enable us to keep track of your movement from page to page and store your selections so you do not get asked repeatedly for the same information.
+They allow you to proceed through many pages of the site quickly and easily without having to authenticate or reprocess each new area you visit.

 d) Google cookies: Persistent cookies (up to four years we believe) are set in connection with the following Google services on our site and these cookies may involve certain non-personally identifying information being sent to Google: